Because it is not a zodiac sign but a constellation.

-The difference lies in the fact that the zodiac signs arise from a duodenary subdivision of the ecliptic, the sun’s apparent path throughout the year as seen from the Earth.
-The constellations, or the drawing of lines to unite the visible stars to form recognisable figures, came to light in the Egyptian era for mnemonic purposes, to fix the times of sowing, harvesting, and flooding the Nile based on the heliacal rising [1] of the stars.
+It is important to note that zodiac signs are determined by dividing the ecliptic, the sun’s apparent path throughout the year as seen from the Earth, into twelve sections.
+On the contrary, constellations are patterns made by connecting visible stars and were invented during the Egyptian era for easy memorisation of the times for sowing, harvesting, and Nile flooding based on the heliacal rising [1] of the stars.

 [1] The heliacal rising of a star occurs once a year when it becomes visible above the eastern horizon just before sunrise.